ontolex/morph/draft.md

 > -------

-For instance, the segmentation into morphs of the english plural form *cats*, and the assignment of grammatical meaning to the form and the corresponding plural morph,  can be expressed in this way.
+For instance, the segmentation into morphs of the english plural form *cats*, and the assignment of grammatical meaning to the form and to the corresponding plural morph,  can be expressed in this way.

     :cats a ontolex:Form ;
         ontolex:writtenRep "cats"@en ;